rlivsey/voorhees/README.markdown

 * path: Path to the service.
 Can be relative if you have a base_uri set.
 * required: Array of required parameters.
 Raises a Voorhees::ParameterMissingError if a required parameter is not set.

+### Timeouts and Retries

+As well as setting the open_timeout/read_timeout of Net::HTTP, we also wrap each request in a timeout check.

+If [SystemTimer](http://ph7spot.com/articles/system_timer) is installed it will use this, otherwise it falls back on the Timeout library.

+If the request fails with a Timeout::Error, or a Errno::ECONNREFUSED, we attept the request again upto the number of retries specified.

+For Errno::ECONNREFUSED errors, we also sleep for 1 second to give the service a chance to wake up.

 ### Services and Requests

 There are 3 ways to communicate with the service.